When To Make A Long Speech: What Would Abraham Lincoln Do? by Gene Griessman, Ph.D.

 So, when should your presentation be brief, and when should it be long?
 Here’s what whatyousay.com recommends.

 One.
 Take into account the expectations of the audience.

 In Lincoln’s day, people often traveled long distances to attend a debate or hear a speech or sermon, and would be upset if it was short.
-Today that is still the case.
-For example, if you paid serious money to attend a Broadway play, and it lasted just 15 or 20 minutes, you might be upset, and demand a refund.
-In my case, if I do a “Lincoln Live” presentation as an after-dinner speech or as a keynote, the presentation will not exceed 30-50 minutes.
-But if it’s for an event at a theater, it will be much longer, with an intermission.
+That’s still true.
+If you paid serious money to attend a Broadway play, and it lasted just 15 minutes, you would be upset, and probably would demand a refund.

 Two.
 Think strategically.

 A sustained presentation can wear down opposition to your idea.
-Ted Turner once made a very long presentation to an important group of cable-system owners, attempting to convince them to carry all of his networks.
+Ted Turner, who created TBS and CNN, once made a very long presentation to an important group of cable-system owners in order to convince them to carry all of his networks.
 He was successful.
 Sometimes face-to-face presentations will need to stretch out for hours or even days.
 (This is true of some negotiation and legislative battles, particularly filibusters.)

 Three.
 Study your audience.